Coronavirus: Italy records over 1,000 deaths from Covid-19

 Iran’s clerical rulers have been struggling to contain the spread of the virus, despite the closure of schools and universities and the suspension of religious, cultural and sports events across the country.

-Iranian officials have repeatedly urged people to avoid unnecessary trips and stay at home. – Reuters
+Iranian officials have repeatedly urged people to avoid unnecessary trips and stay at home. – Agencies